|Applies To||This article applies to customers, partners and employees that utilize the RSA Archer Suite.|

-This article provides answers to the frequently asked questions regarding the RSA Archer NIST Aligned Cybersecurity Framework App Pack.
+This article provides answers to the frequently asked questions regarding the RSA Archer NIST-Aligned Cybersecurity Framework App-Pack found within the RSA Exchange for RSA Archer on RSA Link.

 |Resolution||Question: Why is Cybersecurity Assessments an Application?|